jefflovejapan/vergenizer/README.md

 ![Imgur](http://i.imgur.com/ZLFuB5C.png)

-This is a batch watermarking app that I started working on while I was still working as a reporter.
-I was convinced that we could be more nimble in the field if we could leave our laptops at home --- we just needed a good way to get photos off our cameras, watermarked, and on the site.
+This is a batch watermarking app inspired by my work as a reporter.
+I was convinced that we could be more nimble in the field if we could leave our laptops at home --- we just needed a good way to get photos off our cameras, watermarked, and online.

 #Running